Skip to Content

 T Cell Separation

-This research can be made simpler by streamlining different portions of the manufacturing process.
+This research can be simplified by streamlining different portions of the manufacturing process.
 The separation of T cells requires a lot of time, and the equipment can be expensive.
-Traditionally, researchers have used complex machines to carry out the tedious task of sorting and purifying large volumes of lymphocytes.
-Innovative cell separation strategies like buoyancy activated cell sorting (BACS) are more efficient and offer a better result for a lower price.
-BACS use microbubbles to quickly and carefully float target cells to the top of a sample, separating them from other substances.
+Traditionally, researchers have used complex machines to carry out the tedious task of sorting and purifying large volumes of lymphocytes

-Human T Cell Isolation Kit
+Human T Cell Leukopak Isolation Kit

 SHOP NOW >>